aionnetwork/aion-docs/interface/staking-interface-integration.md

 There are several instances of “asynchronous” tasks in the Aion-Unity staking and stake delegation systems:

-- Transfer Stake: Upon transfer of stake from one staker to another in the Staker Registry contract, the coins must be ineffective in PoS and immobile (not liquid) for at-least the transfer-pending period [§2.4 Engineering Design and Incentive Specification for Aion Unity](https://github.com/aionnetwork/unity-engineering-spec).
+- Undelegation of Stake: This is a managed-wrapper around the unbond functionality ex- posed in the Staker Registry.
+    - Incentive: A fixed fee incentive mechanism should be implemented (as defined for the unbond function in Staker Registry).
+- Transfer Delegated Stake: This is a managed-wrapper around the transfer functionality exposed in the Staker Registry.
+    - Incentive: A fixed fee incentive mechanism should be implemented (as defined for the unbond function in Staker Registry §3.4).

-- Auto Rewards Delegation: Rewards earned by delegators in the system can be “auto-delegated”; i.e. coins earned as part of block rewards can be automatically cast to stake on behalf of the delegator.
+- Auto Rewards Delegation: Rewards earned by delegators in the system can be automati- cally cast to stake on behalf of the delegator.

-- Undelegate: stakes delegated to a pool can be undelegated by the delegator.
+    - Incentive: The delegator must specify a fee as a percentage of the coin transfer amount (with four (4) decimal precision) that callers of the finalization function could collect.
+Bounty-seekers could then scrape accounts registered for this finalization function; they would wait for enough coins to be accumulated such that the fee collected upon the function call exceeds the caller’s transaction cost by some profit threshold.
+- Update Commission Rate: Update of the commission rate (by an operator) is subject to a lock-out period to give delegators time to react to fee changes, before rate-change is imposed.
+    - Incentive: This is the only asynchronous transaction in the Pool Registry that exclusively affects the pool operators.
+It is assumed that pool operators have sufficient motivation to promptly come back online after the lockout period has elapsed in order to make the finalization transaction to make the new commission rate effective.
+There- fore, no incentive mechanisms shall be built-in for this call.

 These features are asynchronous in the sense that they cannot be implemented within one transaction initiated by the user; they require some action by the protocol itself (not initiated by a user), after some condition on contract or chain state has been met.

-In the case of unbonding and transfer stake, they are examples of time-locks, which require an action from the system, delayed into the future from some trigger-action.
+In the case of unbonding, transfer stake, and update comission rate they are examples of time-locks, which require an action from the system, delayed into the future from some trigger-action.
 On the other hand, auto rewards delegation (in it’s most trivial incarnation) is a case of the protocol taking an action on behalf of the user upon an event (disbursement of rewards).

 Therefore, we had to flatten the aforementioned features into two disparate transactions: an initiating transaction and a finalizing transaction.
-The initiating transaction is sent by a user looking to affect their state (unbond, transfer or enable auto rewards delegation).
-The finalizing transaction can be performed by anyone in the system (including the user himself) to unwind the initiated action.
+The initiating transaction is sent by a user looking to affect their state (unbond, transfer or enable auto rewards delegation, update comission rate).
+For unbond, transfer or enable auto rewards delegation the finalizing transaction can be performed by anyone in the system (including the user himself) to unwind the initiated action.
+For update comission rate it has to be performed by pool operator.

 We considered incentives that people would have to make finalization calls on other users’ behalf.